-- We are early in our development efforts and have a limited operating history and no products approved for commercial sale. - We have incurred significant net losses and expect to continue to incur significant net losses for the foreseeable future. - Our ability to generate revenue and achieve profitability depends on our ability to achieve our objectives relating to discovery, development and commercialization of our product candidates. - Changing circumstances and market conditions, some of which may be beyond our control, could impair our ability to access our existing cash and cash equivalents and investments and to timely pay key vendors and others. - We will require substantial additional capital to finance our operations.
+- We are early in our development efforts and have a limited operating history and no products approved for commercial sale. - · We have incurred significant net losses and expect to continue to incur significant net losses for the foreseeable future. - Our ability to generate revenue and achieve profitability depends on our ability to achieve our objectives relating to discovery, development and commercialization of our product candidates. - We will require substantial additional capital to finance our operations.